KelvCodes/-Scam-Phishing-Detector-/README.md

 - ✅ **📊 Detailed Analysis** – Get insights into website trust scores.
 - ✅  **🌙 Dark Mode** – A stylish dark theme for better visibility.  .
 - ✅ **🔗 Social Footer** – Follow us on YouTube, LinkedIn, and Instagram!
-- ✅ **🔗 Social Footer** – Follow us on YouTube, LinkedIn, and Instagram!